gopale/TrainingWithShubhasreeSathu_16-Mar-2020/readme.md

 - Within **Import** wizard, expand **Anypoint Studio > Packaged Mule application (jar)** and click **Next**

-- Browse and select the .jar file that you downloaded, and click **Finish**
+- Browse and select the .jar file that you downloaded, rename the project (if needed) and click **Finish**

 - Wait till all necessary dependencies are downloaded (progress is indicated at the bottom-right corner of Studio)

 - That's it.
-Now, you are ready to either add more content or run and test the mule app

 <BR>